khoaguin/theduykhoa/content/e2ee-part1-why.md

 - Bob has Alice's plaintext message
 - They share a secure communication channel
 - Neither the server nor any eavesdropper can read their messages
-- The protocol can continue with additional messages (using the Double Ratchet algorithm, which we'll cover in Part 2)

 ---